David Tyree

-David Mikel Tyree (born January 3, 1980) is a former American football wide receiver and executive who played in the National Football League (NFL) for seven seasons, primarily with the New York Giants.
-He played college football at Syracuse and was selected by the Giants in the sixth round of the 2003 NFL Draft.
+David Mikel Tyree (born January 3, 1980) is an American former professional football wide receiver who played in the National Football League (NFL) for seven seasons, primarily with the New York Giants.
+He played college football for the Syracuse Orange and was selected by the Giants in the sixth round of the 2003 NFL draft.
 Tyree is best known for the Helmet Catch, a late-game reception in Super Bowl XLII that helped New York secure one of the greatest sports upsets of all time.

 Tyree earned Pro Bowl and first-team All-Pro honors in 2005 as a special teams player, but was utilized as a backup for most of his career.
 Nevertheless, Tyree earned recognition during the Giants' last drive in Super Bowl XLII when he caught a third down pass by pressing the ball against his helmet.
-Through his reception, the Giants were able to take the lead during the game's final minutes and defeat a New England Patriots team who were the first to win all 16 regular season games.
+Through his reception, the Giants were able to take the lead during the game's final minutes and defeat a New England Patriots team that was the first to win all 16 regular season games.
 The catch would also be his last and he retired in 2009 after one season with the Baltimore Ravens.
 Following the conclusion of his playing career, Tyree rejoined the Giants as their director of player development, holding the position from 2014 to 2017.

-Early years
+Early life

 Born in Livingston, New Jersey, Tyree grew up in a one-bedroom house in Montclair, New Jersey with his mother and two older sisters after his parents divorced.
+Tyree also played Youth Football for the Montclair Cobras where he went to Florida for a Tournament in the 8th Grade.
 He played high school football and was a three-year varsity letterman at Montclair High School, where he was selected as a Blue Chip Illustrated All-American.